 - Nail Polish (stay away from quick dry!)

-4. Dip your mug in the water!
-The process is soooo fast once the polish touches the water so you’ll want to move quick!
+Step Four: Dip your mug in the water!
+The process is soooo fast once the polish touches the water so you’ll want to move quickly.

-5. Place the mug on a paper towel to dry and you’re done!
+Step Five: Place your DIY mug on a paper towel to dry, top down.

-Just like that you’ve got some one of a kind mugs!
-A couple of things to note, these are not dishwasher or microwave safe so you’ll want to wash them by hand, and you know, not microwave them.
-Also, when dipping, it’s best to only dip them on the mug below where your lip line, for your health and all that. 🙂
+Just like that you’ve got some one-of-a-kind nail polish mugs!
+Remember, these are not dishwasher or microwave safe so you’ll want to wash them by hand, and you know, not microwave them.

-Aren’t they gorgeous?
+Aren’t these nail polish mugs gorgeous?
 I’m obsessed with thinking about all of the things I can marble and all of the color combinations I could make them with.
-This project is such a piece of cake you’d be nuts not to give it a try.
+Making a DIY mug is such a piece of cake, you’d be nuts not to give it a try.

 Want to see how these marbled mugs were made?
 Check out this video: